Susan Child: Personal life

 Born in 1928 and raised in New England, Child had an early interest in art, gardening, and history.
 Her family would often vacation on a farm located along the estuary of Westport River in Massachusetts, which was built by her father-in-law, Josiah Child.
 According to the Cultural Landscape Foundation, Susan Child “cites this farm as having the deepest impression on her sensitivity to the built environment.”

 Susan Child married Josiah Humphrey Child Junior, a Harvard graduate who worked in business.
 She then moved to Beacon Hill in Boston, where she raised her family and became an advocate for urban gardening prior to returning to education.
 Child went on to have three children; Susan Child, Margaret Child, and Josiah Child.
-She has five grandchildren; Lizzie Widdicombe, Abbott Cotton Widdicombe, Sue Widdicombe, Isabella Child, and Sam Child.
+She has six grandchildren; Lizzie Widdicombe, Abbott Cotton Widdicombe, Sue Widdicombe, Isabella Child, Sam Child, and Elizabeth Child Lubin.

 On November 13, 2018, Susan Child died in her home in New Haven, Connecticut.

 Education

-In 1950, Child graduated from Vassar College with a B.A. concentration in Art History and French.
+In 1950, Child graduated from Vassar College with an A.B. concentration in Art History and French.

 In 1975, Child graduated from the Radcliffe Institute with a graduate certificate in landscape and environmental design.
 There, she was particularly influenced by a course titled “Intellectual History of Garden Art,” taught by Diane McGuire.

 From 1975 to 1978, Child served as project manager with the City of Boston mayor's program for Revitalization of Vacant Lots (REVIVAL) and “The Greening of Boston” Neighborhood Improvement Program.
 She also coordinated several projects for the Parks and Recreation Department while working for the city.

 Child then went on to receive her master's degree in landscape architecture from the Harvard University Graduate School of Design (GSD), graduating in 1981.
 While at Harvard, Child was mentored by the chair of the Landscape Architecture Department, Peter Walker.
 An exhibition on the work of landscape architect Dan Kiley, titled “Modern Classicist” at the GSD, also informed Child's design ethos.